Conditional Distribution Estimation of Building Characteristics with Diffusion Models for Urban Energy Modeling: Evaluation

 We utilize building characteristics for the buildings in this neighborhood as curated in El Kontar et al.'s work~\cite{el5264131ai}, and we refer to this as the reference dataset.
 These include building attributes collected from open-source databases and characteristics produced by their neural network-based predictive model (discussed in~\ref{related_work_ml_for_buildings_application}).
+We emphasize that this reference dataset of building characteristics does not contain any actual metered data, as that would be extremely challenging to obtain.
+It is a hybrid of critical characteristics such as building type, attic type, foundation type, building square footage, vintage, geometric stories, and heating fuel collected from real-world sources including OpenStreetMap and Zillow/Redfin, and the remaining characteristics predicted from the neural network model~\cite{el5264131ai}.
 From this set of characteristics, we select the $35$ building features in the Conditional TabDDPM model setup.
 We keep all the numerical features as observed and mask varying levels of categorical features.
-We start by masking one categorical feature, then two features, and then progressively increase the number of masked features to $10$, to assess our model's ability in imputing increasing levels of unknown characteristics conditioned on the rest of the observed attributes.
+We start by masking one categorical feature, then two features, and then progressively increase the number of masked features to $10$, to assess our model's ability in imputing increasing levels and arbitrary combinations of unknown characteristics conditioned on the rest of the observed attributes.
+Crucially, we specifically included the masking of three real-world derived variables: vintage, geometric stories, and heating fuel (bolded in Figures~\ref{fig:case_study_results} and~\ref{fig:case_study_time_series_results}), to ensure we evaluate the model's ability in recovering such characteristics.
+The observed attributes used for conditioning notably always included the real-world derived building square footage, as numerical features were kept fully observed in this case study.
 After imputing the corresponding number of missing (masked) variables with our model, we evaluate the imputed features' quality by comparing URBANopt's resulting load profile using this generated dataset against the true load profile, which is simulated using the reference dataset from~\cite{el5264131ai}.

 Figure~\ref{fig:case_study_results} compares the annual total electricity consumption from the URBANopt output for both the true and generated setup, where the values are averaged across all buildings in the community.
 We observe that the conditional generation performance decreases slightly as the number of masked (unknown) attributes increases, and this drop becomes more pronounced when the model is tasked with imputing $10$ variables simultaneously, particularly since the final masked features: vintage and number of building stories, are critical variables in determining energy consumption.
 Given the probabilistic nature of the conditional generation, we sample $5$ times to generate multiple scenarios of plausible building characteristics based on the same set of observed conditions.
 The error bars in Figure~\ref{fig:case_study_results} represent the standard deviation in simulation output across these scenarios, and show that this variance increases slightly with the number of masked attributes.
 We include a $10\%$ error margin around the true line in the figure to visualize when the annual electricity consumption with generated data incurs an error greater than $\pm 10\%$.
 Notably, this doesn't occur, even for the highest number of masked attributes.